 La Tomatina, Buñol

-La Tomatina, Buñol – The most famous food battle in the world, La Tomatina in Buñol, is the mother of all food fighting festivals.
+La Tomatina, Buñol – The most famous food battle in the world, La Tomatina in Buñol, is the mother of all food fighting festivals in Spain.

 The tomato throwing festival has become so popular that it has inspired other cities across the world to follow in its path, such as Reno in the US.
 Every year during the festival the whole town is buried in a red mush of over-ripened tomatoes and people are literally bathing in it.

 Approximately 150,000 tomatoes (over 90,000 pounds!) sourced from the four corners of the country are “released” from a fleet of trucks by official instigators and the battle is on!

 When: Always on the last Wednesday of August

 Flour Fight, Ibi